doctrine/orm/docs/en/reference/annotations-reference.rst

 -  **mappedBy**: This option specifies the property name on the targetEntity that is the owning side of this relation.
-Its a required attribute for the inverse side of a relationship.
+It is a required attribute for the inverse side of a relationship.
 -  **inversedBy**: The inversedBy attribute designates the ﬁeld in the entity that is the inverse side of the relationship.